TL;DR

 The task

-You are considering applying to a role but are not sure whether the fit is strong enough to justify the interview-prep time.
-You want an honest 1-10 fit score (not the “you should apply!” cheerleading AI sometimes defaults to) plus a prioritised gap-bridging plan you can execute in 3-5 days before submitting the application or starting the interview loop.
-Without this, you over-prepare on irrelevant gaps and under-prepare on the dealbreakers.
+You are weighing a role and are not sure the fit justifies the interview-prep time.
+You want an honest 1-10 fit score — not the cheerleading AI defaults to — plus a prioritised gap-bridging plan you can run in 3-5 days before you submit or start the loop.
+Without it, you over-prepare on irrelevant gaps and under-prepare on the dealbreakers.

 When AI helps — and when it does not

-AI is excellent at structured scoring, surfacing partial-match requirements (you have something but not exactly), and proposing prep tasks per gap.
-It is poor at calibrating fit — it tends to score generously.
+AI is excellent at structured scoring, surfacing partial-match requirements (you have something, but not exactly), and proposing a prep task per gap.
+It is poor at calibrating fit: it scores generously by default, and ChatGPT in particular will invent skills or certifications you never claimed if you let it write the resume side too.
 Tell it explicitly: “be honest, do not score generously to encourage me.”
-Cross-check with one friend in the industry if the stakes are high.
+Keep it scoring only the evidence you paste in.
+If the stakes are high, cross-check with one person actually in the industry.

 What to feed the AI